 I have spent the last few years learning how to make the perfect Corned Beef recipe in order to impress the Irish family that I married into!
 And I think I’ve finally mastered the art of corned beef.
 I originally used to cook the corned beef and vegetables in the slow cooker but once I tried the oven-baked method, I found it to be preferable.
-The corned beef comes out just as tender and flavorful with a much shorter cook time.
+This Oven-Baked Corned Beef comes out just as tender and flavorful with a much shorter cook time.

 When baking the corned beef in the oven, I still like to pour beef broth into the baking dish.
 It’s not completely necessary and you can definitely choose to skip it, but I have found that the beef broth is the trick to ensuring the brisket stays juicy and tender.
 It also helps cook the vegetables faster during that last hour of baking.